 Biography

-Most recently, Grace was the first place recipient of the Charlotte Ruppel Memorial Voice Awards, the first place recipient of Opera Grand Rapids’ Vanderlaan Prize and the first place recipient of Fox Valley Orchestra Voice Competition.
+Most recently, Grace was awarded second place in the Emerging Artist division of the Classical Singer National Vocal Competition.
+She was the first place recipient of the Charlotte Ruppel Memorial Voice Awards, the grand prize winner of Opera Grand Rapids’ Vanderlaan Prize and the first place recipient of Fox Valley Orchestra Voice Competition.
 She also was honored to receive an Encouragement Award in the Metropolitan Opera Laffont Competition in the Illinois district in 2023.
-Grace is thrilled to be a Summer Studio Artist with Florentine Opera this summer in Milwaukee, singing the role of Justice Ruth Bader-Ginsburg in Scalia/Ginsburg (Wang).

 Outside of the world of opera, Grace has a strong background in musical theatre and dance, and has a passion for education and sharing the fine arts with the next generation.